 In 1946, Rickover traveled to Oak Ridge as part of a project to develop a nuclear electric generating plant.
 There Rickover became convinced that nuclear-powered ships, and particularly nuclear-powered submarines, were the future of the Navy.
 This belief was not shared by Rickover’s supervisors, and he was reassigned to Washington, D.C.
 There he brought his idea up directly with Chester Nimitz, then the Chief of Naval Operations.
 With his support and that of the Secretary of the Navy, the Nuclear Power Division was established in the Bureau of Ships under Rickover’s direction.
 Rickover and Alvin M. Weinberg, the director of research at Oak Ridge, began work on the new pressurized water reactor for the submarine.

-In 1949, Rickover became Director of the Naval Reactors Branch of the Bureau of Ships, and was assigned to the Division of Reactor Development in the Atomic Energy Commission.
+In 1949, Rickover became Director of the Nuclear Power Division, Bureau of Ships, and was appointed chief of the Naval Reactor Branch, Reactor Development Division, in the Atomic Energy Commission.
 These two roles allowed Rickover a large degree of control over the development of the nuclear-powered submarine, and also in overseeing the development of the first full-scale, commercial nuclear power plant dedicated to peacetime operation.
 In these roles, Rickover was often forced to send letters to himself to request certain things.

 Congress authorized the construction of the nuclear-powered submarine, called the Nautilus, in 1951.
 The ship was propelled by the Submarine Thermal Reactor a pressurized water reactor built by the Westinghouse Corporation.
 The submarine was christened in 1954 by Mamie Eisenhower, and traveled out to sea for the first time in 1955.
 The submarine would go on to break many records, as its nuclear reactor allowed it to travel longer distances and to stay underwater longer than other submarines.